tlswg/snip/draft-thomson-tls-snip.md

   state.

-Overall, an authenticated TLS handshake is a better source of authoritative information about the protocols that are supported.
+Overall, an authenticated TLS handshake is a better source of authoritative information about the protocols that are supported by servers.

 # Authenticating Incompatible Protocols

-The incompatible_protocols(TBD) TLS extension provides clients with information about the incompatible protocols that are supported by servers.
+The incompatible_protocols(TBD) TLS extension provides clients with information about the incompatible protocols that are supported by the same logical server;
+see {{ls}} for a definition of a logical server.

 ~~~tls-syntax
 enum {